Jarnomer/philosophers/README.md

 Philosopher will die if it can't `finish a meal` within time to die and `ends` the process.

+Counting begins once philosopher has `taken forks` and began to eat.

 ```bash
 ./philo 2 500 300 200
 ```